 The third and fourth Plinth commission proposals’ international advisory committee comprises 23 artists, curators, and art world professionals, including Bao Dong (Curator, Beijing), Naomi Beckwith (Senior Curator, Museum of Contemporary Art, Chicago), Myriam Ben Salah (Executive Director and Chief Curator, The Renaissance Society at the University of Chicago), Raphael Chikukwa (Acting Executive Director & Chief Curator, National Gallery of Zimbabwe, Harare), Tine Colstrup (Curator, Louisiana Museum of Modern Art, Denmark), Anita Dube (artist & curator, India), Elena Filipovic (Director, Kunsthalle Basel, Switzerland), Marina Fokidis (curator & writer, Athens, Greece), Eureka Gilkey (Executive Director, Project Row Houses, Houston), Katerina Gregos, (curator & writer, Brussels), Naima J. Keith (Vice President of Education & Public Programs, Los Angeles County Museum of Art), Simone Leigh (artist, New York City), Pablo León de la Barra (Chief Curator, MAC Niterói, Rio de Janeiro), Miguel López (Co-Director & Chief Curator, TEOR/éTica, San José, Costa Rica), Lu Mingjun (curator, Chengdu, China), Ibrahim Mahama (artist, Ghana), Michy Marxuach (Co-Founder, Beta-Local, San Juan, Puerto Rico), Manuela Moscoso (Senior Curator, Museo Tamayo, Mexico City; Curator, 11th Liverpool Biennial), Gabriel Pérez-Barreiro (Former Director & Chief Curator, Colección Patricia Phelps de Cisneros, New York City), RUANGRUPA (artist collective, Indonesia; Curators, Documenta 15, Kassel, Germany), Nari Ward (artist, New York City), What, How & for Whom/WHW (Ivet Ćurlin, Ana Dević, Nataša Ilić & Sabina Sabolović) (Directors, Kunsthalle Wien, Vienna), Ernestine White (William Humphreys Art Gallery, Kimberley, South Africa).

-Major support for the High Line Plinth is provided by Shelley Fox Aarons, Jennifer and Jonathan Allan Soros, Elizabeth Belfer, Suzanne Deal Booth, Fairfax Dorn, Andy and Christine Hall, Hermine Riegerl Heller, J. Tomilson Hill, The Holly Peterson Foundation, Annie Hubbard, Dorothy Lichtenstein, Donald R. Mullen, Jr., Miyoung Lee and Neil Simpkins, Doug Oliver, Mario J. Palumbo, Jr., Susan Scherr, Susan Viniar, and Anonymous.
+Support for the High Line Plinth is provided by Shelley Fox Aarons and Philip E. Aarons, Jennifer and Jonathan Allan Soros, Elizabeth Belfer, Suzanne Deal Booth, Fairfax Dorn, Steve Ells, Kerianne Flynn, Andy and Christine Hall, Hermine Riegerl Heller and David B. Heller, J. Tomilson and Janine Hill, The Holly Peterson Foundation, Annie Hubbard, Dorothy Lichtenstein, Amanda and Don Mullen, Miyoung Lee and Neil Simpkins, Douglas Oliver and Sherry Brous, Mario Palumbo and Stefan Gargiulo, Susan and Stephen Scherr, Susan and David Viniar, and Anonymous.